shahriar-rahman/Web-Scraping-Audible-Using-Selenium-Webdriver/README.md

 ```
 import selenium
 ```
-4. Lastly, import the webdriver from the Selenium module and simply type:
+4. Lastly, import the webdriver from the Selenium module:
 ```
 from selenium.webdriver import *
 ```